Employment Mentors

 - One-on-one employment coaching

-- Employment training for job seekers
+- Employment readiness training

-- Industry specific networking opportunities for skilled immigrants
+- Industry specific networking opportunities

-- Goal-setting and professional development workshops
+- Goal setting and professional development workshops

 - Access to employment resources and local networks